 This timing of this conference coincided with my own plans for research regarding the Viejo-Medio period.
-Having just completed my doctorate thesis, I planned to collaborate on fieldwork in Paquimé with a colleague of mine, Dr. Todd Pitezel, now Assistant Curator of Archaeology at the Arizona State Museum.
+I planned to collaborate on fieldwork in Paquimé with a colleague of mine, Dr. Todd Pitezel, now Assistant Curator of Archaeology at the Arizona State Museum.
 We were united in the belief that the key to understanding Paquimé’s prehistory was in discovering the lifestyles and culture of the Viejo people, the ancestral people that lived in Cases Grandes before this great transition.
 In June of 2013, Pitezel and I formed a team with five college graduates and spent three weeks in Chihuahua performing a reconnaissance survey—an initial gathering of information before excavation.

 An Ancient Transition

+Here I would like to have a description of one of the Viejo sites pithouses you’ve excavated.
+This narrative will demonstrate the simplicity of the Viejo lifestyle—and your particular focus on their culture—and then guide us into talking about the transition.

 The Viejo people were agrarian communities that were loosely dispersed along rivers where there was easy access to water.
-These people built pit-houses—primitive dwellings dug about three feet into the ground and then covered with an adobe/ wood roof.
+These people built pit-houses homes dug three feet into the ground and then covered with an adobe/ wood roof.
 Their ceramics were mostly plainwares, but they also produced a red-on-brown type that exhibited geometric shapes in patterns on bowls and jars.

 Around 1200 AD these people abruptly evolved, shifting from a simple culture to a highly complex one.
 The transition began with an unexplained explosion in population.
 The Casas Grandes people began to aggregate or to move into more densely clustered communities.
 They eventually founded the city of Paquimé, likely built by the hands of organized labor groups.
 They people also moved aboveground; their dwellings switched from subterranean pithouses to sturdy adobe-walled mounds.
 Their ceramics shifted to vibrant polychrome vessels.
 Even the symbolism of their art changed, adding new images of macaws and plumed serpents.
 Now concentrated and many, many times bigger than other sites, Paquimé may have carried some political and commercial weight among neighboring prehistoric communities during this period.
 Present-day archeologists refer to this period of growth and change as the Medio or “middle” period.

-By 1350 A.D. these people had reached the apogee, or the peak, of their culture.
-Shortly before the arrival of the Spanish sometime during the fifteenth century, the Casa Grandes people had abandoned their great city.

 What spurred this remarkable transition?
-What caused a smattering of rural, simplistic communities to aggregate together and found one of the most impressive prehistoric cities in the Southwest?
+What caused a smattering of rural, simplistic communities to found one of the most impressive prehistoric cities in the Southwest?
 To undergo a Renaissance of ideas, structures, and symbolism?
 This change is even more remarkable when one considers the setting.
 Every time I travel through the bleak basin and range landscape of northern Chihuahua, I ask myself: How could anyone manage to survive in this arid desert, much less thrive for hundreds of years?

-Whether the change was due to distant stimuli, such as trade or migration, or homegrown stimuli, such as the actions of social agents or political entrepreneurs, is the source of heated debate among archeologists today.
+Archeologists theorize the change came from either distant stimuli, such as trade or migration, or homegrown stimuli, such as the actions of social agents or political entrepreneurs,.
 My own research on the iconography of Medio pottery has led me to believe that Paquimé was developed by a combination of both foreign and local stimuli—from Mesoamerican south, from the western Four Corners region, from the north, and from within Cases Grandes itself.

+By 1350 A.D. these people had reached the apogee, or the peak, of their culture.
+Shortly before the arrival of the Spanish sometime during the fifteenth century, the Casa Grandes people had abandoned their great city.

 Relevancies of Research

+Discuss Dr. Searcy’s personal and professional reasons for performing this research.
+Draw on the reasons he provides when applying for grants and the sources he mentioned on how this research ties into “pragmatic archeology.”

 Missing Pieces